 The band toured extensively throughout 1992 and 1993, and moved to LA in late '93 to record the follow up LP.
 It was during this time that Keith Emerson began having problems with nerves in his right arm.
 The health issues would force him to have an operation on his ulner nerve, and would eventually affect the outcome of 1994's "In The Hot Seat", which had to be recorded in separate segments and pieced together in the studio.
 It was also plagued by uneven material.
 Emerson's health problems also forced the band to suspend touring.
 The members took two years off, and returned in 1996 for a triumphant US tour with old friends, Jethro Tull.

-The ELP/Tull tour was among the best received, - and best attended - concert series of that summer.
-And although, all three members have continued to develop projects outside the band, the warm reception from the fans and the press which ELP has received since it returned to touring solidified the group once again.
+The ELP/Tull tour was among the best received, and best attended concert series of that Summer.
+And although, all three members continued to develop projects outside the band, the warm reception from the fans and the press which ELP has received since it returned to touring solidified the group once again.